openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 If the `claims` sub-element is empty or if an action is used that is unknown to the OP, the OP MUST abort the transaction with an `invalid_request` error.
 If a case key is used that is unknown to the OP, it MUST be ignored.

-## Privacy Considerations
+## Privacy Considerations {#privacy}

-Using Selective Abort/Omit can in general lead to more privacy preserving systems, as an RP can instruct an OP to not send incomplete datasets that are not useful to the RP.
+Using Selective Abort/Omit can in general lead to more privacy preserving systems, as an RP can instruct an OP not to send incomplete datasets that are not useful to the RP.

 An RP might be able to derive information from a response even if the response is an error response or claims are omitted.
 For example, the following request can be used to derive whether or not the user is named `Max`: